upolymorph/ansible-coreos-kubernetes/docs/getting_started.md

 	d. change baremetal_provider and set webservice username and password if needed.
 	e. change python_interpreter if needed
     > REMARK: why ansible_python_interpreter is also defined in some playbook

 	f. set the ceph_fsid with a new UUID.
 UUID can be generated with the uuidgen shell command.
 	g. set the ceph_key with key generated usinf the ceph-key.py script provided
 	h. set ceph osd type and parameters.
 Currently there is no ceph_osd_type supported:
-		* type is directory which mean that osd will use a directory for its partition.
-You must ensure that the following parameters are set in the ini file:
+	- type is directory which mean that osd will use a directory for its partition.
+You must ensure that the following parameters are set in the ini file: ceph_osd_type=os_directory ceph_osd_path= ** path to a local dir **
-			ceph_osd_type=os_directory
-			ceph_osd_path=<path to a local dir>
 	* type is disk which means that a fill disk will be used for osd partition.
-You must ensure that the following parameters are set in the ini file: ceph_osd_type=os_disk ceph osd drive=<path to a device (e.g. /dev/sdb) >
+You must ensure that the following parameters are set in the ini file: ceph_osd_type=os_disk ceph osd drive= **path to a device (e.g. /dev/sdb)**

-	Finally set the parameters specific to your provider (Please refer to the provider section for detailed informations)
+	i.
+Finally set the parameters specific to your provider (Please refer to the provider section for detailed informations on how to get username, password and fingerprint)
+    - set the webservice username
+    - set the webservice password
-	i. copy the fingerprint public ssh key to be used in rescue mode.
+    - set the fingerprint public ssh key to be used in rescue mode.

 #### etcd-ca #####